vollenia/text_generation/README.md

 The final step consists of _generate_ appending the output of _sample_ to a list.
 After one iteration of _generate_ is completed, the new history of n-1 is taken as history for the next generation. _Generate_ is repeatedly called until a padding symbol is matched again.

-((z(In this context the probability of an infinite generation loop is very unlikely but still possible.
-Therefore a safety feature was implemented.
-It activates when the length of the generated text exceeds 500 items, waits for the next punctuation mark, marks the new end and break the generation process.)))
+Additionally, an artificial text size barrier is implemented.
+In case the length of the generated text exceeds the number of 500 tokens, the generation process is stopped after the next punctuation mark.

 ### 4. Detokenizing newly generated sequences (corpus.py)
 The goal of the function _detokenize_ is to take the final output of _generate_ and turn it into a string.
-The first step consists of re-capitalizing specific words.
-In this process, words that followed specific punctuation marks, incorporating the capitalization of the first word in a sentence, are capitalized.
+The first step consists of re-capitalizing of words.
+In this process, words that follow specific punctuation marks, incorporating the first word in a sentence, are capitalized.
 In addition to that, all instances of I (I, I'd, I'll, I'm, I've) are capitalized as well.
+Lastly, the set of proper names collected during tokenization is used to match and re-capitalize tokens.

-In order to avoid whitespaces between words and punctuation marks uppon joining the tokens into a string, The punctuation marks are identified and appended to the preceeding token.
+In order to avoid whitespaces between words and punctuation marks uppon joining the tokens into a string, the punctuation marks are identified and appended to the preceeding token.